FlexpaFlexpa

 Aggregates raw FHIR resources from all linked patients into a single searchset Bundle:

-1. Flexpa resolves $PATIENT_ID to the IAL2 master Patient
+1. Flexpa resolves $PATIENT_ID to the master Patient (IAL2-verified or IAL1 self-attested)

 2. The master's seealso links are followed to discover all source Patients